ishansharma1320/Kaldi-YesNo-NNET3/README.md

 `$ ./run_nnet3.sh "corpus" $hidden-dim $num-epochs`

+  For yesno, set hidden-dim=39 num-epochs=10 for accurate results

 - first argument is a character string of the corpus name (must correspond to `input_corpus`)

 - `hidden-dim` is the number of nodes in your hidden layer